mekas/mb1313600022/README.md

 ### 1313618038(Fajar Nurrahman)
 I want to make an app about PC game reviews for users who want to find the best games and join the community

+### 1313618037 (Adi Rahman)
+I want to make an application that displays information on the availability of room or bed capacity in a hospital